Psoriasis: Understanding the Condition and Accessing Ongoing Support

 Because psoriasis is chronic and often unpredictable, continuous support can help patients:

-• Track patterns and flare triggers more effectively
+- Track patterns and flare triggers more effectively

-• Learn from others with similar experiences
+- Learn from others with similar experiences

-• Reduce stress and uncertainty between doctor visits
+- Reduce stress and uncertainty between doctor visits

-• Take a more active role in their care and treatment plans
+- Take a more active role in their care and treatment plans

 If you’re ready to better understand your psoriasis journey, mama health is a good place to start.

-already shared their story
+have already shared their stories

 1. World Health Organization.
 Global report on psoriasis.
 2016. https://www.who.int/publications/i/item/global-report-on-psoriasis